hackclub/jams/jams/batches/sprig/part-3/en-US.md

 description: >
   Get started making your very first game with the Sprig game engine!
 Even if you're a beginner, you'll walk out of this jam with your very own game in the Gallery.
 contributor: 'recursiveforte'
-thumbnail: ''#TODO
+thumbnail: ''
 timeEstimate: '100-120 Min'
 difficulty: 'Beginner'
 keywords: 'Sprig, Games, Game'
 language: 'JavaScript'
-presentation: "" # TODO
+presentation: ""
-presentationPlay: "" # TODO
+presentationPlay: ""
-presentationPDF: "" # TODO
+presentationPDF: ""
-notes: "" # TODO
+notes: ""
-poster: # TODO
+poster: ""
-video: "" # TODO
+video: ""
 ---

 # Take Your Sprig Game to the Next Level With Traps, Moving Obstacles, and More.